 Underground Sewer In-line Crawler

-The CCTV is an in-line crawler that packs a heavy punch when it comes to inspections of pipes (typically sewer and drain) 6” - 96” in diameter.
+GPRS’ VPI service utilizes CCTV cameras attached to a robotic in-line crawler that packs a heavy punch when it comes to inspections of pipes (typically sewer and drain) 6” - 96” in diameter.
 A CCTV pipe inspection can give information as to what is happening in the utility line and is used to detect cracks, infractions, and other imperfections in the line.

 With its 360˚ pan & tilt and zero-degree turning ability, the CCTV camera offers the maximum visibility and adaptability that is necessary for this line of work.
 For the best quality investigation, cameras are typically limited to bends between access points.